Brookline Historical Society

 [Source: Brookline Preservation Department]

 Beacon St. looking west is on the far right.
 In the middle are the house and outbuildings of Charles Stearns.
 In the far-left corner of the photo, the steeple of the Harvard Congregational Church on Harvard St. can be glimpsed.
-The house blocking the view of the church may be that of J. G. Stearns on Longwood Ave.
+The house blocking the view of the church is that of J. G. Stearns at 61 Sewall Ave.
 The fencing behind it is probably tracing Sewall Ave.

-This is one of two unusual early photos taken in this area, it is probably date before 1880.
+This is one of two unusual early photos taken in this area.

 [Source: Brookline Preservation Department]